Your top ASQ:SE-2 questions answered

 If the child is a girl, the developers recommend considering a referral for further evaluation.
 Data collected in the renorming of ASQ:SE-2 indicated that girls’ total scores were significantly lower than boys’ scores.
 For more information about the difference in boys’ and girls’ performance on ASQ:SE-2, see the technical report in the ASQ:SE-2 User’s Guide.

 Do you have an ASQ:SE-2 question that we didn’t cover?
-Submit it to Ask Jane.
+Submit it to FAQ Knowledge Base.

 Originally published: January 2017